 Surviving The Sting

-In an interview with Wired, entomologist Dr. Steven Martin of the University of Salford recalled an experience he shared with a colleague in which they encountered a hive of these potentially fatal insects:
+In an interview with Wired, entomologist Steven Martin of the University of Salford recalled an experience he shared with a colleague in which they encountered a hive of these potentially fatal insects:

 “You close your eyes, you close your mouth, you grit your teeth because it’s quite frightening.
 The other guy just couldn’t cope and he ran away, and he got stung several times.
 I was fine.”

-Because the Asian giant hornet lacks a heart, the bees crowd around it in an effort to prevent it from pumping blood with its body, constricting it physically with both mass and heat, and suffocating it with the carbon dioxide that had naturally built up within the ball surrounding the scout.
+Because the Asian giant hornet lacks a heart, the bees crowd around it in an effort to prevent it from pumping blood with its body, constricting it physically with both mass and heat, and suffocating it with the carbon dioxide that naturally builds up within the ball surrounding the scout.